MAPMarket Action Partners Dallas (USA) - Tokyo - London |

 So one of your fundamental tasks is to find out what methods your Japanese sales managers are actually using, day to day.
 And in trying to find out, you will come up against the language and gwe know Japan better than youh issues mentioned earlier.

-- Instruct the sales managers to give you a copy of ALL reports they use or have created, during a 2-month period.
+Well, how do you find out what is actually being used, despite those barriers? - Point One: Be persistent, over weeks or months. - Get out of your office and attend department-level and team-level weekly meetings, especially those where pipelines are reviewed.
+Bring along your interpreter, and have him/her explain what is being talked about and what is being shown.
+Donft attend just once, but as Point One said, be persistent and attend repeatedly.
+To find out erealityf, you may have to pop in unannounced; otherwise your clever colleagues may show the materials of the global system instead of what they really use. - Instruct the sales managers to give you a copy of ALL reports they use or have created, during a 2-month period.
 Have your interpreter briefly explain the contents and purpose.
 Then discuss each report with your sales managers.
 How do you know the managers give you all reports?
-Either you trust them, or you must be willing to dig by other means; for example, have your assistant print out all of the most recent monthfs files on the sales department server.
+Either you trust them, or you must be willing to dig by other means; for example, have your assistant print out all of the most recent monthfs files on the sales department server. - Discuss with your sales managers why they donft use only the global system. - You or your colleagues probably faced similar situations in other countries.
+Consider using the techniques you used there. - Point Six: Continue with Point One.

 So, after a few weeks or months, youfve identified what is in use.
 Ideally, this is the global methodology with some localization.
 Maybe there are dual systems.
 Either way, your objective is to get improvements (i.e. the ggood to better to besth pattern).
 Improvements mean changing how and what is being done.
 That brings us to change management.